A yummy, cheesy chowder, this comforting one-bowl meal is hearty and filling.

-Potato Broccoli Cheese Soup is loaded with chunks of potato, broccoli, and pancetta adding delicious depth of flavor.
-A yummy, cheesy chowder, this comforting one-bowl meal is hearty, filling, and just what your tummy craves on a chilly day.
+Potato Broccoli Cheese Soup is loaded with chunks of potato, broccoli, and pancetta adding delicious depth of flavor — just what a tummy craves on a chilly day!

 Today’s easy soup recipe is essentially a cross between broccoli cheese soup and my favorite old-fashioned potato soup.
 What’s more, this recipe is extremely versatile.